MihaML/rasa-project/data/nlu.md

 - what is the main treatment for [covid](disease)
 - is there treatment for [covid](disease)
 - how is the treamtent for [covid](disease) going
-- is there a treatment
 - is there a vaccine for [covid](disease)
 - when is the vaccine for [covid](disease) coming
 - when will the [covid](disease) vaccine be released
 - how long before there is a [covid](disease) vaccine
 - how much time before there is a cure for [covid](disease)
 - [covid](disease) vaccine state
-- is there a vaccine
-- is there a treatment available
 - what is the main treatment for [covid-19](disease)
 - is there treatment for [covid-19](disease)
 - how is the treamtent for [covid-19](disease) going
-- is there a treatment
 - is there a vaccine for [covid-19](disease)
 - when is the vaccine for [covid-19](disease) coming
 - when will the [covid-19](disease) vaccine be released
 - how long before there is a [covid-19](disease) vaccine
 - how much time before there is a cure for [covid-19](disease)
 - [covid-19](disease) vaccine state
-- is there a vaccine
+- is there a [covid-19](disease) vaccine available
-- is there a treatment available
+- Is there a vaccine?

 ## intent:covid_protection
 - how do i protect myself from [covid](disease)